nickminaev/handson/intro-to-kubernetes/README.md

 nginx-replicas-bwqz8   1/1     Running   0          5m42s
 nginx-replicas-dx895   1/1     Running   0          5m42s
 ```

+The command's output is the list of Pods, which matched all the labels specified after the `--selector` flag.

 Note that the Pod names were assigned the name of the controlling ReplicaSet and a random value afterwards.